ibm-ecosystem-engineering/envizi-workshop-2024/130-Identify-data-gaps-and-Raise-issues/readme.md

 - Source: Leave defaults `Accounts`
 - Related to: Leave deafault, shows account name for which the issue is being raised for
 - Priority: Select as per issue's context
 - Assignee: Select the email address of the user whom this issue has to be assigned to and worked upon.
-Select your username with datamanager role , ex: indira.datamanager@xxxx.com.
-If not select your Envizi instance logged in user.
+It good practise to select a user who would be responsible for capturing the data from the location.
+If not, assign it to self.
 - Reporter: Leave defaults
 - Category: Leave defaults to `Data Capture`
 - Sub Category: Select `Account in Arrears` or `Missing Records`